 The briefing participants are:

-Launched in March 2009, Kepler was the first NASA mission to find Earth-size planets in or near the habitable zone -- the range of distance from a star in which the surface temperature of an orbiting planet might sustain liquid water.
-The telescope has since detected planets and planet candidates spanning a wide range of sizes and orbital distances.
-These findings have led to a better understanding of our place in the galaxy.
+Launched in March 2009, Kepler is the first NASA mission to detect Earth-size planets orbiting distant stars in or near the habitable zone -- the range of distance from a star in which the surface temperature of an orbiting planet might sustain liquid water.
+The telescope has since confirmed more than 1,000 planets and more than 3,000 planet candidates spanning a wide range of sizes and orbital distances, including those in the habitable zone.

-For dial-in information, media should e-mail their name, affiliation and telephone number to J.D.
-Harrington at email@example.com no later than noon, Wednesday.
+For dial-in information, media should e-mail their name, affiliation and telephone number to Felicia Chou at email@example.com no later than 10 a.m.
+Thursday.
+Questions can be submitted on Twitter during the teleconference using the hashtag #askNASA.

-Audio of the teleconference also will be streamed live at:
+The teleconference audio and visuals will be streamed live at: